Family Engagement is Root of Learning

 — Dana Bryson, senior vice president of social impact for Study.com

 Experts cite a need to better support families in their children’s learning and to make sure that barriers to participation are addressed.
 87% of teachers said they believe increased parent and family support is the most impactful solution for closing gaps.
-Making sure families have the resources and can access the tools to support children’s learning will help those families to best support their children’s academic success.

 “… family engagement in schools leads to improved student achievement, fewer disciplinary issues, stronger parent-teacher and teacher-student relationships, and an overall better school environment…”